YouHongSun/AutoEncoder-Practice/README.md

 # AutoEncoder-Practice
-There are some practice about AutoEncoder (AE), such as AE, Denoising AE (DAE), Colorizing AE (CAE), and so on.
+There are some practice about AutoEncoder (AE), such as AE, Denoising AE (DAE), and Colorizing AE (CAE).